txthinking/brook/docs/brook-wssserver.md

 ```

 > Connect with CLI: `brook connect --link 'brook://...' --socks5 127.0.0.1:1080`.
 More parameters: `brook connect -h`<br>
-> Connect with GUI: add the brook link result
+> Connect with GUI: add the brook link

 **if your certificate is issued by a trusted authority, get brook link with `name`**